 This is the ideal way of making sofregit but if you don’t mind stepping on orthodoxy you can make it much quicker, the bare minimum cooking being 15 minutes.

-Sofregit, pronounced soo-frah-GEET, is one of the five fundamental sauces of Catalan cuisine together with allioli, samfaina, picada and romesco, understanding sauce in a very broad sense.
-A myriad stews and other Catalan Mediterranean recipes consistently begin with one or other version of sofregit tomato sauce.
+Sofregit, pronounced soo-frah-GEET, is one of the five fundamental sauces of Catalan cuisine together with allioli, samfaina, picada, and romesco, understanding sauce in a very broad sense.
+A myriad of stews and other Catalan Mediterranean recipes consistently begin with one or other version of sofregit tomato sauce.

 Below we give you the recipe for a basic sofregit of onion and tomato and in the next page another version with garlic and parsley.